 The problem could be due to a software setting, the product's condition, or the paper you're using.
 Check the following:

 - Print a nozzle check pattern.
-If there are gaps, clean the print head.
+If there are gaps or the pattern is faint, clean the print head.

 - Epson inks, specialty papers, and printers are designed to work together.
 For the best results, use genuine Epson ink and paper.

 - Your product is designed to print from RGB files.
 If you saved your images in CMYK format, you should convert the files to RGB before printing them.

 Make sure the following settings are set correctly in the Windows, Mac OS X 10.5/10.6, or Mac OS X 10.4 printer driver: